 You’ll never feel too big to wear the kind of belt shown below.

 Picking a 200 pound barbell off the floor – or even when you break the 100 pound mark – will give you far more confidence than simply putting on a bikini.

-“When I wear my belt it’s almost like I automatically stand in attention,” says Ogechi Akalegbere, 31, a plus-size competitive powerlifter for six years.
+“When I wear my belt it’s almost like I automatically stand in attention,” says Ogechi Akalegbere, 31 (as of 2019), a plus-size competitive powerlifter since 2013.